kay-ogunbo/kay-ogunbo/README.md

 # 💫 About Me:
-I am currently more about Data Engineering and Data Science while working on several other projects.
+I am currently learning more about Data Engineering and Data Science while working on several other side projects to enhance my learnings and improve my ability to deliver production ready solutions.

 ## 🌐 Socials: